technofocus-pte/scrgvrnpwrpltfrmdepth/Labs/Lab 5/Lab 5 - Implementing Security and Governance_V1.1.docx.md

      ![A screenshot of a computer Description automatically generated](./media/image41.png)

 23. You have completed this task, please do not close the tab.
-Proceed ahead with the next exercise.
+Proceed ahead with the next task.

 ### **Task 2: Create a DLP Policy**